-- Financial stability of recipient
+- Financial stability of the recipient

 - Management systems and standards in place